lee-zhg/watson-voicebot/README.md

 ## Architecture and Components

-Voice Agent with Watson is one of several components in the overall architecture of your environment, which can include the following elements:
+Watson Voice Integration requires several components in the overall architecture of your environment, which can include the following elements:

-* An agent based on IBM Voice Gateway External link icon, which orchestrates the following Watson services:
+* Voice Integration which works with the following Watson services:
-    - Speech to Text External link icon: Converts the caller's audio into text
+    - `Watson Assistant` analyzes the text, maps it to intents, and provides a response according to a dialog that you create
-    - Watson Assistant External link icon: Analyzes the text, maps it to intents, and provides a response according to a dialog that you create
+    - `Speech to Text` converts the caller's audio into text
-    - Text to Speech External link icon: Converts the response into voice audio
+    - `Text to Speech` converts the text response into voice audio
-* A SIP trunk, which connects your agent to the telephone network
+* A SIP trunk, which connects your virtual agent to the telephone network
 * An optional service orchestration engine (SOE), which sits between the Watson Assistant service and your agent so that you can further customize your environment

 !["watson-voicebot-architecture"](docs/images/architecture01.png)